TNT Sports (United States): As TBS/Turner Sports

-The division began in April 6, 1973, after Ted Turner (founder of Turner Broadcasting System) added the Atlanta Braves baseball games to his UHF station WJRJ in Atlanta, Georgia.
+The division began on April 6, 1973, after Ted Turner (founder of Turner Broadcasting System) added the Atlanta Braves baseball games to his UHF station WJRJ in Atlanta, Georgia.
 The games aired on Turner Broadcasting System's basic cable networks until Turner bought rights on January 6, 1976.
 By 1979, Superstation WTBS was available in most homes in North America.

 During the 1980s, the division began using separate brands such as TBS Sports and TNT Sports for TBS and TNT, respectively.
 In 1995, a unified Turner Sports rebranding began to be used, accompanied by an intro and outro sequence featuring the voice of CNN Headline News anchor Don Harrison and music from Edd Kalehoff.
 In 1996, Turner Sports became a division of Time Warner after it merged with Turner Broadcasting System.

 Turner Broadcasting also owned WPCH-TV, the former WTBS, which was the longtime television home for Major League Baseball's Atlanta Braves.
-The relationship with WPCH ended after the 2013 season, and the station itself was sold in 2017.
+The relationship with WPCH ended after the 2013 season and the station itself was sold in 2017.

 In August 2012, Turner Sports acquired the sports news website Bleacher Report for $175 million.

 In 2018, Turner Sports launched a subscription streaming service as a branch of Bleacher Report, known as B/R Live; it would be anchored by Turner's recently-acquired rights to the UEFA Champions League, while also featuring content from the NCAA, NBA League Pass, and others.

 Following AT&T's acquisition of Time Warner in 2018, it was announced in March 2019 that the Turner Broadcasting System would be dissolved, and its assets dispersed into Warner Bros. and two new units.
 Turner Sports was combined with CNN and the AT&T SportsNet regional sports networks into a new division known as WarnerMedia News & Sports, led by CNN president Jeff Zucker.

 In October 2020, Turner Sports announced a partnership with DraftKings to be the exclusive provider of daily fantasy and sports betting information for most Turner Sports and Bleacher Report properties, excluding the NBA due to its league-wide deal with competitor FanDuel.